-Danisco New Zealand Ltd applied to Food Standards Australia New Zealand (FSANZ) to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of the enzyme alpha-amylase (EC 3.2.1.1) from genetically modified (GM) Bacillus licheniformis (B. licheniformis) as a processing aid for use in brewing, potable alcohol production and starch processing.
-The alpha-amylase enzyme is produced by submerged fermentation of B. licheniformis carrying the alpha-amylase gene from Cytophaga species (sp.).
+Novozymes Australia Pty Ltd applied to Food Standards Australia New Zealand (FSANZ) to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of the enzyme beta-amylase (EC 3.2.1.2) from genetically modified (GM) Bacillus licheniformis (B. licheniformis) as a processing aid in starch processing to manufacture maltose syrup.